bioconda/bioconda-recipes/README.md

 ### Step 2: test the recipe

 When the recipe
+is ready first test it with your local conda installation via

+    conda build recipes/your_package

-is ready, you can test it in the docker container with:
+Then, you can test it in the docker container with:

-    docker run -t -v `pwd`:/tmp/conda-recipes bioconda/bioconda-builder /bin/build-packages.sh your_package
+    docker run -t -v `pwd`:/tmp/conda-recipes bioconda/bioconda-builder /tmp/conda-recipes --packages your_package

 To optionally build for a specific Python version, provide the `CONDA_PY` environmental variable.
 For example, to build specifically for Python 3.4:

-    docker run -e CONDA_PY=34 -t -v `pwd`:/tmp/conda-recipes bioconda/bioconda-builder /bin/build-packages.sh your_package
+    docker run -e CONDA_PY=34 -t -v `pwd`:/tmp/conda-recipes bioconda/bioconda-builder /tmp/conda-recipes --packages your_package

 To optionally build all packages (if they don't already exist), leave off the package name: